 - Run One: Show the hill who is boss!

-- It is recommended that drivers and passengers should wear appropriate gloves.
-Clothing must be capable of withstanding a spill on tarmac or concrete.
+- Clothing must be capable of withstanding a spill on tarmac.
 No bare limbs please.
 Be reminded that it is your body travelling at ~30mph – potential contact with tarmac and immovable objects will probably hurt and you may wish to consider this.

 Technical Design Criteria

 - All karts must be constructed with pedestrian and spectator safety in mind.
-Sharp edges will not be permitted.
+Sharp edges shall not be permitted.

 - No glass or other materials that could shatter or cause injuries to drivers, passengers or spectators in the event of a crash may be used in the construction of the kart.